uz-gaz/Tertimuss/cubed_space_thermal_simulator/README.md

 # Cubed space thermal simulator

+Note:

 ## Definition
 This module provides a thermal simulator for a mesh defined by cubes.
-The simulation is done using the unit edge cube as the minimal simulation unit
+The simulation is done using the unit edge cube as the minimal simulation unit.
+Each cube can be of a material in solid, liquid or gas state, however it assumes that state changes does not happens during the simulation.
+Also, the following heat transfer rules are followed:

+- Between two solid material cubes with a shared face only conduction happens
+- Between two liquid/gas material cubes with a shared face

 It exposes the following functions